younik/portfolio/_posts/2022-06-09-render-api.md

 frame_collection = env.render()
 env.close()
 {% endhighlight %}
-The frame collection will be a list of 101 (1 after the initial reset and 100 steps) *rgb array*.
+The frame collection will be a list of 101 *rgb arrays* (1 after the initial reset and 100 steps).

 If you don't want rendering, you can just ignore the `render_mode` attribute; if you need to render just some frames, and the environment allows it, you can use the special mode `single_rgb_array`.
 In this case, the method `render` will return a single frame, as before.